software-tools-books/js4ds/_en/database.md

 ```
 {: title="src/database/basic-tests.js"}

-- Walk through the structure of each test
-- Define expected result
+Each test has the same structure:
+we define the expected result,
-- Create an entirely new database
+create an entirely new database,
-- Call the method being tested, passing it:
+and then call the method being tested,
-  - Parameter needed for operation
+passing it the parameter needed for operation
-  - Callback that will receives results
+and the callback that will receives results.
-- That callback uses the `t` object passed to the callback given to `test`
+That callback uses the `t` object passed to our function by `test`
-  - Yes, it's mind-bending
+to tell us when the test has completed.
-- Use `deepEqual` to check that the data structures are exact matches
+Inside the test we use `deepEqual` to check that the data structures are exact matches.
-- Call `t.end()` to signal the end of the test
-  - Because otherwise how would `tape` know?

-## Extending {#s:database-extending}

-- Now that we have something testable, we can develop in very short iterations
-- Add a method, write some tests, make sure nothing broke
-- Doesn't have to be test-first (although that often helps clarify design thinking)

 ## Exercises {#s:database-exercises}